nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 **Place Options (InDesign only)**
 - Replace Selected on place
-  - when checked: Replaces any selected object with the asset you drag onto the page.
+  - When checked: Replaces any selected object with the asset you drag onto the page.
   - When unchecked: Dragging an item to the page, places it as a new object.
 - Choose between High and Low Resolution on Place

 **Download Options**
 - Open File on Download
-  - when checked: Opens any downloaded file if possible (depends on Adobe app).
+  - When checked: opens any downloaded file if possible (depends on Adobe app).
+It is best to have this checked if you intend to use the connector for intereacting with Indesign files, as it is the most efficient way to open Indesign files with the connector.
-- Save to default folder: Saves downloaded files to your `User Documents\nuxeo_connector_files\downloads` folder.
+- Save to default folder: saves downloaded files to your `User Documents\nuxeo_connector_files\downloads` folder.
-  - When unchecked: the User will be presented with the System browser to choose a folder.
+  - When unchecked: the User will be presented with the system browser to choose a folder.
-- Choose folder location: Select the location for your downloads.
+- Choose folder location: select the location for your downloads.

 **Asset View**
-- Use Grid view: Displays assets in a gallery.
+- Use Grid view: displays assets in a gallery.
-- Use List view: Displays individual assets at width of the Connector panel, providing file name when hovered over the bottom of each asset.
+- Use List view: displays individual assets at width of the Connector panel, providing file name when hovered over the bottom of each asset.

 **Troubleshooting**
-- Write to log file: When checked, creates a log file in your `Documents/nuxeo_connector_files` folder
+- Write to log file: when checked, creates a log file in your `Documents/nuxeo_connector_files` folder
-- Clear log file: Click this to clear the log file.
+- Clear log file: click this to clear the log file.

 ## Functional Overview

 ### Finding Content (InDesign, Photoshop and Illustrator)

-The connector has three tabs, each with slightly different behavior: Search, Browse and Other.
+The Connector has three tabs, each with slightly different behavior: Search, Browse and Other.

 Each tab uses a different page provider, included with the server-side Nuxeo for Adobe CC package, to control behavior.
 The page providers can be overridden in Nuxeo Studio to reflect your own content model and needs, such as displaying more results per page.
 For more information on page providers and overriding them, read the [related documentation]({{page version='' space='nxdoc' page='page-providers'}})

 #### Search Tab

-By default, when logging into the repository via the connector, the first view you see is the search tab.
+When logging into the repository via the Connector, the first view you see is the search tab.
 The search bar supports wildcard operations, as in the example, and search the full-text index of the repository (including file names, and metadata fields).

 {{!--     ### NX_ASSET ###